anonwins/tsf-permissions-aix/README.md

 ## How to use

-1. import aix to AI2 project
+1. Import aix to AI2 project.
-2. drag into screen to enable
+2. Drag into screen to enable.

-    that's it. you can check your apk's manifest @ https://www.sisik.eu/apk-tool
+    That's it.
+(You can check your apk's manifest at https://www.sisik.eu/apk-tool)

 ---